 |Elective (humanities, science or social science)||3 credits|

-RN to MSN students will complete the following three undergraduate courses following admission to the program prior to enrolling in a master’s level clinical course.
+RN to MSN students will complete three online undergraduate courses following admission to the program prior to enrolling in a master’s level clinical course.

-Note: admission priority will be given to RN to MSN students who commit to full-time study, enabling them to graduate in three years.
+Please Note: Health Care Leadership and Administration is the only track available to RN to MSN students.
+Admission priority will be given to RN to MSN students who commit to full-time study, enabling them to graduate in three years.